kbrew-dev/kbrew/README.md

     controller.service.annotations."service\.beta\.kubernetes\.io/do-loadbalancer-enable-proxy-protocol": '{{ $providerID := (index (lookup "v1" "Node" "" "").items 0).spec.providerID }}{{ if hasPrefix "digitalocean" $providerID }}true{{end}}'
 ```

-* `namespace` : Kubernetes namespace where the app should be installed.
-If not specified, `default` is used for installtion.
+* `namespace`: Kubernetes namespace where the app should be installed.
+If not specified, `default` is used for installation.

 #### Pre & Post Install

-Pre and post install sections allow the recipe author to do steps needed before or after the installation of core application.
+Pre and post-install sections allow the recipe author to do steps needed before or after the installation of the core application.
 This could be for example:

-- Checking for compatibility of cluster or the environment specific things such as `StorageClass`.
+- Checking for compatibility of cluster or the environment-specific things such as `StorageClass`.
 - Install another dependency application by using the recipe of that application.
 - After installation wait for setup to be ready and fully functional.
 - Create CRs of a specific application so that it is fully functional and ready to use.

 Let's look at some examples.
-In RookCeph recipe, we install the operator as a dependency application:
+In the RookCeph recipe, we install the operator as a dependency application:

 ```
 pre_install: